RadinaAvramova/Movie-Catalog/README.md

-# Movie Catalog - A Simple MVVM based WPF application with SQL Database
+# Movie Catalog - A Simple MVVM WPF Application with SQL Database

-Movie Catalog is a simple demonstration of database based application that lets you store a list of movies.
-It is developed based upon MVVM pattern.
-The application stores and updates data in database with the help of stored procedures.
+Welcome to Movie Catalog!
+Movie Catalog is a simple desktop application built with the Model-View-ViewModel (MVVM) architectural pattern using WPF (Windows Presentation Foundation) and SQL Database.
+It provides users with a convenient way to manage and organize their movie collection, including details such as titles, genres, release years, ratings, and more.

+## Features
+1. **User-friendly Interface:** Offers an intuitive and easy-to-use interface for browsing, adding, updating, and deleting movie entries.

+2. **Data Persistence:** Utilizes a SQL database backend to store movie information, ensuring data persistence and enabling users to access their catalog across sessions.

+3. **MVVM Architecture:** Follows the MVVM architectural pattern to separate concerns between the data model, view, and view model, facilitating maintainability and testability.

+4. **Search and Filtering:** Allows users to search for specific movies by title, genre, release year, or other criteria, and apply filters to narrow down the list of displayed movies.

+5. **Sorting and Ordering:** Supports sorting and ordering options to arrange movies alphabetically, by release year, rating, or other attributes, providing flexibility in organizing the catalog.

+6. **Data Validation:** Implements data validation rules to ensure the integrity and consistency of movie entries, preventing the addition of invalid or incomplete information.

+7. **Responsive Design:** Adapts to different screen sizes and resolutions, providing a consistent user experience across various devices and display settings.

 ## **Prerequisites**